fubel/sparselandtools/README.md

 **Note:** I did this project mainly to generate plots for my Master's thesis.
 Some of the implementations are more *educational* than *efficient*.
-If you want to learn more about sparse representations and dictionary learning using Python, or use dictionary learning algorithms in small dimensions this ,package is for you.
+If you want to learn more about sparse representations and dictionary learning using Python, or use dictionary learning algorithms in small dimensions, this package is for you.
 If you want to use these functions for industrial applications, you should have a look at more efficient C++-based implementations:

 * [The Efficient K-SVD Algorithm by Rubinstein](http://www.cs.technion.ac.il/~ronrubin/software.html)
 * [The Efficient K-SVD Denoiser by Lebrun](https://github.com/npd/ksvd)

+**Warning:** I'm currently pursuing my PhD in computer vision and have no time to keep this project up-to-date.
+Any pull requests for new features or bug fixes are welcome!

 ## Getting Started